Buuchia/CCS_blog/posts/hw_w8_AT2_project.md

 3. In this test, I try splitting the canvas into smaller portions, playing with `ctx.fillRect` and `ctx.clearRect`, but I don't think I would go with this composition because they are so still.

 ![split screen](/a2_matrix_rain/split_screen.png)

+## REFLECTION

+I am not 100% satisfied with the current result, but I try my best in responding to the artworks.
+Combining different ideas in one javascript file is really difficult.

+Besides, even though I suspect that the layers in Rosa Menkman's blog has something to do with z-index, but since I only use one canvas, the functionality of z-index is still ambiguous.

+And I haven't figured out how to do the glitched brush trail in Visconti's work so my glitch version is unfortunately compromised for now.

+About effective complexity, the non-randomness element lies in the falling symbols all coming from the same character set, yet randomizing each character in each index of the symbols array achieves the non-redundancy quality.
+The synthesiser also boosts this structure, because all the notes have same oscilliator (coherence), but with different math resulting in different values of frequency and different positions on the canvas (spiciness), they make different notes.
+Thus, although the composition is chaotic, it still contains some effective complexity.

 ## TUTORIALS
 [Matrix Rain Experiments in JavaScript (tutorial)](https://www.youtube.com/watch?v=f5ZswIE_SgY&list=LL)